ChainSafe/lodestar/docs/usage/beacon-management.md

 ### Set up and include identifiers in JWT tokens

 Lodestar supports sending JWT authentication tokens with customized id `id` and version `clv` strings.
-This is particularly useful when running multiple consensus-layer clients with the same JWT secret which makes the execution-layer client difficult to distinguish between the different consensus-layer clients.
-You can configure the optional strings by adding `--jwt-id $JWT_ID` and/or `--jwt-version $JWT_VERSION` flags.
+This is particularly useful when running multiple consensus-layer clients with the different JWT secrets which makes the execution-layer client difficult to choose which JWT secret to verify against due to the inability to distinguish between the different consensus-layer clients.
+You can configure the optional identifiers by adding `--jwt-id $JWT_ID` and/or `--jwt-version $JWT_VERSION` flags.
 By default, without the related flags added, Lodestar will omit `id` and/or `clv` in the JWT token during the tranmissions.

 ### Ensure JWT is configured with your execution node